November 11, 2025

 To boost retention rate for a dating application, the number one thing will be to focus on reducing the time to find a date, or even just find a match.

-Improve your mobile app retention rate
+How to improve mobile app retention rate

 Before trying to improve retention (which is a very vague thing to do), it is necessary to ask which part of the retention curve we need to optimize because splitting retention curves into more actionable pieces will give you more actionable insights.
 There are 4 main components: